KQM-git/TCL/docs/evidence/characters/geo/noelle.md

 **Question**: Why isn't there a version without Anemo resonance?
 Anemo characters are shit to run with Noelle.

-**Author**: I can't for the life of me get consistent plunges on these boomer hands without anemo res.
+**Author**: I can't for the life of me get consistent plunges on these boomer hands without Anemo res.
 I whiff more than I succeed, and if it's not consistent for me, then it's not realistic to me.
 If you can do it without move speed then, by all means.
 You can also use anything that gives you move speed.
-Doesn't have to be anemo res.
+Doesn't have to be Anemo res.
 Personally i just dont believe its worth doing atm, until we hav a good move speed buffer that doesn't gimp the comp.
 Tested with macros, even with macros I couldn't get consistent plunges without some form of move speed buff.

 ## Skill Mechanics